cristiandaniele/state-coverage-monitor/README.md

     > LD_PRELOAD= ./coverage_library.so [commands to run your fuzzer or your SUT with the library]

 ## Input
 To monitor the state coverage of your SUT, the library needs the state mode of the SUT in input (in a .dot file).
+If the state model is unknown, you can infer it via active or passive learning.

 This is the .dot file describing the LightFTP state model.